project-codeflare/codeflare-transfer-learning/README.md

 We assume that the user of this repoistory has an [OpenShift](https://www.redhat.com/en/technologies/cloud-computing/openshift) cluster setup with the [GPU operator](https://docs.nvidia.com/datacenter/cloud-native/).
 We also assume that the end user has [OpenShift CLI](https://docs.openshift.com/container-platform/4.2/cli_reference/openshift_cli/getting-started-cli.html#cli-installing-cli_cli-developer-commands) installed and have their data in an S3 compatible object storage.
 Python scripts for downloading all GLUE data are avaible [here](https://github.com/nyu-mll/GLUE-baselines#downloading-glue).

-## Creating the S3 object for roberta-base and glue_data
+## Creating the S3 objects for roberta-base and glue_data

+Both objects should be placed into the same S3 bucket.

 Create the RoBERTa base model S3 object with key="roberta-base" and contents=roberta-base.tgz
 ```